22 November 2024

 These are extracts from a policy brief by Ann-Sophie Böhle and Kheira Tarif.
 It explores regenerative agriculture as a peace building tool in south-central Somalia and provides recommendations for donors and implementing organisations.
 The full paper can be accessed through the link here.

-Image credit: Water Alternatives/Flickr
+Image credit: UNICEF Ethiopia/Flickr